 - Positive attitude and excitement toward work.
 Ability to take initiative, work independently, and be a strong team member.
 The ideal candidate must have strong communication skills and be able to exercise sound judgment.
 A good sense of humor and a desire to laugh often are highly valued.

-Days/Hours: M-F, 9am-5pm, in person; evenings and weekends, work schedule subject to change based on needs of the department.
+Days/Hours: M-F, 9am-5pm, in person; work schedule subject to change based on needs of the department.

 In order to be considered for the position, you must submit the following documents online: